1 of 3: Deciding? Ruling?

 So the end point is this: politics consists in disagreements about the affairs of particular groups or of humanity as a whole, proceeding to make binding collective decisions about collective action that will be carried out.
 It is politics-as-agreeing-to-act.

 In the next two articles I will outline how Mike’s conception of politics can be incorporated into a more expansive one: the political dimension of human living.
 I will also show how this more adequately describes and explains political matters.
 My focus will be on ruling, not deciding.
 This is the elementary, the simplest necessary, political relation.
 Therefore the elementary political generative means is the mode of ruling, not the decision-making event.
 The elementary political behavioural dynamic is ‘order or rebellion’, not ‘eternally disagreeing, but eventually deciding before acting’.
 Politicisation involves the problematising of reality, generating issues to be framed and then pursued.
 The purpose of political behaviour (politics) is, even if unacknowledged, the attempted satisfaction of political practical imperatives, not agreeing-to-act.
-And there are two prizes at stake in the political contest, and they are certainly worth fighting over: the control of access to valued, thus significant, entities; and control over the quality of relations.
+And there are two prizes at stake in the political contest, and they are certainly worth fighting over: the control of access to valued, thus significant, entities, and the control over the quality of relations, the first, a crucial form of the second.

 1. M Macnair, ‘Fantasy history, fantasy Marx’ Weekly Worker December 18 2014: http://weeklyworker.co.uk/worker/1039/fantasy-history-fantasy-marx/.↩